 “They have no definite location.
 Wouldn't be good for them since they rely on stealth and surprise.”

 “Anyways, finally there are the Scarabs, excellent construction workers and master craftsmen.
 They build traps, buildings, machines, gadgets and weapons.
 These guys are the most civil of the three, but the only recruit people that meet their high standards; means most people can't get in, but that's how they survive”

 Arkus motioned towards either side of Shurima, skirting the boundary of the Jackals that he had ounlined earlier.

 “And before you ask, the gates are off limits; for obvious reasons.
-They're usually populated by the beggars, hoping to get some coin from the merchants: known as, the no man's land really.
+They're usually populated by the beggars, hoping to get some coin from the merchants, a no man's land really.
 Renekton guards the four gates, so no one's dumb enough to go near them."